 Well-trained machinists are in demand in the job market.
 Upon completion of this certificate program, you will increase your manufacturing job skills to help you gain a rewarding entry level position in a manufacturing environment.
-This certificate can be earned by successfully completing 16 credit hours through full- or part-time study, in the day or the evening.
+This certificate can be earned by successfully completing courses through full- or part-time study, in the day or the evening.

+Courses Credits

-Courses Credits MAT 140 Essentials of College Algebra 4
+MAT 180 College Algebra 4

+SSC 100 First Year Seminar 1